THE PERFECT FIT

 In addition to its capability of landing on short runways, the A318’s steep approach procedure enables a 5.5 degree descent angle rather than the standard 3 degrees.
 In operations from London City, the A318 climbs and reaches cruising altitude more quickly than any other aircraft operating out of the airport, with significantly reduced noise compared to previous-generation jetliners.

-In September 2009, Airbus delivered the first of two A318s equipped for "steep approach" capability to British Airways – which has used this capability to pioneer long-haul flights between London City and New York's JFK Airport.
+British Airways used this capability to pioneer A318 long-haul flights between London City and New York's JFK Airport beginning in 2009.